 The key to wearing sunglasses that never slide off your face is to never sweat, to begin with.
 But you and I know that this is not going to happen while riding a bike, especially in warmer climates.

 Many cyclists have worn sunglasses that don’t slide off when they sweat by wearing various attachments or caps.
-These items either prevent sweat from sliding down the glasses and or help hold the glasses firmly behind the head for added security.
+These items either prevent sweat from sliding down the glasses or help hold the glasses firmly behind the head for added security.

 Read on the find out some of the methods cyclists have used to keep their sunglasses on their face and not let this ruin their ride.